 Wildlife need at least two places to find shelter from the weather and predators:

-You can purchase cover elements from the National Wildlife Federation Catalog.
+Find your element—purchase cover elements from the National Wildlife Federation catalog.